 7. County Sligo

-It’s a beautiful place, with crashing waterfalls, rocky mountains and endless scenery to discover.
-The scenery is so beautiful that in the past County Sligo provided the inspiration for some of Yeats’ best work.
+County Sligo is located in Ireland’s northwest.
+This remote and wild land has long been the realm of romantics and poets.
+It’s a beautiful place, with crashing waterfalls, rocky mountains, and endless scenery to discover.
+The scenery is so beautiful that in the past, County Sligo provided the inspiration for some of Yeats’ best work.
+Yeats is a famous Irish poet and playwright.
+Like many before and after him, the humbling landscapes of County Sligo captured his imagination.

 In County Sligo, you can follow in the footsteps of Yeats and other writers by exploring the windswept coastline, visiting crumbling medieval ruins in the countryside, and letting yourself become lost in the outstanding beauty of one of Ireland’s most picturesque counties.